The Business Start-Up Journey is an inspirational programme which brings student business start-up ideas to life.

 Adam Smith / Entrepreneur in Residence

-Adam set up his own management consultancy business and has now diversified into angel investing in start-up companies.
-On the Business Start-Up Journey, Adam will mentor you through the start-up process, providing you with critical support and advice.
+An experienced entrepreneur, Adam runs a management consultancy and has diversified into angel investing in start-up companies.
+On the Business Start-Up Journey, Adam will mentor you through the start-up process, providing you with critical support and advice

 Rebecca Smith / ASPIRE Project Officer